KevinAst/feature-u/docs/extending.md

      This registration should occur in the {{book.guide.genesisMeth}}
      life cycle method _(i.e. very early)_ to guarantee the new API is available during **feature-u** validation.

+     **SideBar**: **feature-u** keeps track of the agent that owns each extension through the owner parameter.
+Use any string that uniquely identifies your utility _(such as the aspect's npm package name)_.
+This prevents exceptions when duplicate extension requests are made by the same owner.
+This can happen when multiple instances of an aspect type are supported, and also in unit testing.

   1. Utilize the API in one of the
      {{book.guide.extending_aspectLifeCycleMethods}} to gather the